RocketReader

 The Reading Level is designed to classify English books.
 A number of of the reading level determines are tied to English properties such as common abbreviations, frequently appearing words, common suffixes, methods of stemming words, syllablization, punctuation and frequency distributions of iall letters and the first letter of each word.
 For this reason the reading level is only currently provided for English ebooks.

 Man reading his emails Simply, because it is useful.
-When children learn to read, it is great if they can advance progressively through gradually more difficult books.
+When children learn to read, it is great if they can advance through gradually more challenging books.
 This RocketReader Reading level allows readings to be selected on this basis.
 It also provides many other uses and benefits to educators,researchers and adults!

-Q. Can I rate my own texts and books
+Q. Can I rate my own texts and books?

 Reading Tips: ‘…We may not all be slam-dunking sensations like Shaq, but stamina is important in a key area in our lives: our ability to read well.…’ read article